Della M. Hann, Ph.D.

 Dr. Hann came to NIH in 1991 to become Chief of the Interpersonal and Family Processes Program within the NIMH Behavioral, Cognitive, and Social Sciences Research Branch.
 During her NIH tenure, she has served as senior policy advisor to the NIH Deputy Director for Extramural Research and as the Associate Director for Research Training and Scientific Collaborations with the NIMH Division of Mental Disorders, Behavioral Research, and AIDS.

-Her many honors and accomplishments include NIH Director’s Awards in recognition of exceptional vision and performance, creating the first funding opportunity to support research between NIH grantees, in-house scientists, and the NIH Clinical Center, and for exemplary leadership, dedication, and service in the areas of science policy and communications.
+Her many honors and accomplishments include NIH Director’s Awards in recognition of exceptional vision and performance, creativity in establishing new extramural research programs, and service in science policy and communications.